-We all feel a little lost from time to time…
+We all feel a little lost from time to time.

-With Facebook, Twitter, Instagram, and Snapchat, there is a certainty that we are far more self-obsessed with what we are doing than in who we are.
+With Facebook, Twitter, Instagram and Snapchat, there is a certainty that we are far more self-obsessed with what we are doing than in who we are.

 Happiness is not real unless it has been properly logged and hashtagged.
-We must at all times keep a record of where we have been and what we are doing to prove to ourselves and to others that we exist and that our existence is pleasant and enjoyed.
-How fake have we become?
-Perhaps that is unfair.
-Perhaps we have always been this self-obsessed but are only now realizing the depth of our narcissism as the mirror grows larger.
+We must always keep a record of where we have been and what we are doing to prove to ourselves and others that we exist and that our existence is pleasant and enjoyable.

 - How Therapy Can Help You Overcome Low Self-Esteem